Fantasy-programming/payment-system/README.md

 # MIKCLOUD: ISP Management system

-This is a project work for the course "Computer science" at the University of Helsinki, Department of Computer Science.
-You will see a bunch of over-engineering (to my standard) in this project.
-I'm sorry.
+This is a project work for the course "CPS 104 Project Work" at Accra technical university, Department of Computer Science.
+You will see a bunch of newbie mistakes and unecessary code in this project.
+I'm sorry in advance.

 - features
 - repository stats